juncxo/teamproject/docs/lab5.md

 we passed in "command " in our execute.
 This then helped the functions behave as it is supposed to.
 9. Implementing the additional macrocommand, the program kept failing.
 After running the debugger, we noticed that it was due to EditDisplay::parse() returning a vector of one size while it needed to return 2 because it's supposed to call execute twice using that.
-So in the parse, we increased the size of the vector returned and the function behvaed as desired.
+So in the parse, we increased the size of the vector returned and the function behaved as desired.
+10. However, our previous logic for all the method was giving issues in the testing phase.
+So we had to go back to all our methods to rework the logic for the inputs we were passing in.
+After reworking this, the run() function now passed in the input after the command and not the whole input.